nknorg/nkn/README.md

 ## Challenges of Network Infrastructure

 After years of transmutation, the Internet is in danger of losing its original vision and spirit.
-For example, Network Neutrality is overturned; spectrum and bandwidth are not eciently utilized; information is fragmented and can be censored; privacy protection is limited.
+For example, Network Neutrality is overturned; spectrum and bandwidth are not efficiently utilized; information is fragmented and can be censored; privacy protection is limited.
 These signal that the network needs a reform.
 Existing solutions are not suitable for next generation blockchain systems due to the following reasons:
 - Utilize a centralized approach to improve efficiency.
 - Sacrifice the scalability of the network to speed up consensus.
 - Limit participation rate of nodes or require authorization to increase "security".